Super Lawyers

-This page is about thoracic surgery medical malpractice lawsuits.
+This page is about thoracic surgery medical malpractice lawsuits and their settlement value.
 Our lawyers handle thorasic surgery related malpractice lawsuits throughout the country.

 Thoracic surgery encompasses procedures on organs or other structures of the chest.
 The major areas of thoracic surgery include pulmonary (lung) and esophageal surgeries, as well as cardiothoracic (heart) surgery.